shuawolff/minesweeper/README.md

 Building the algorithm to open all the boxes surrounding 0 was done by using the x,y position on the array and searching the 8 cells around it by adding or removing 1 to the x and y.
 The difficult part was making it continue opening cells if any of the newly opened cells were a 0.
 When I tried to check if the newly opened cell was 0 and then rerun the code within the same function it was flooding the callstack and freezing the game.

 I resolved this by checking to make sure the surrounding cell was not yet open and then pushing that cell to an array.
 I then creted a new Open function which then opened up each cell listed in the array and then removed it from the array.
-If any were 0 it runs the algorithm again and adds the additional cells to the array and so on until the array is empty.
+If any newly openeded cells were 0 it runs the algorithm again and adds the additional cells to the array and so on until the array is empty and all the cells are open.

 Here is the function used to check all the neighbors and push those surrounding cells to the toOpen array if they were not yet open.